infinum/ios-handbook/Networking/Apiary and API call mocking.md

 Step 3:

-* Add some button on login screen, and on click have following line executed
+* Add some button on login screen, and click have following line executed

 ```swift
     Selection.current = .mock